Sentence module represents an entire CoNLL sentence, which is composed of comments and tokens.

 Returns the value associated with the key in the metadata (comments).

-Parameters: key – The key whose value to look up.
-Returns: The value associated with the key as a string.
+The value associated with the key as a string.
 If the key is a singleton then None is returned.
-Raises:

-Set the metadata or comments associated with this Sentence.
+Set or add the metadata or comments associated with this Sentence.

 Get the continuous text for this sentence.
 Read-only.